hkirk/swtafp-slides/slides/05/property-based-testing.md

       | _ -> string i)
 ```

-* implementing the algorithm in the test code
+* implementing the algorithm in the test code<!-- .element: class="fragment"-->
-    * so no worky :(
+    * so not really an option:(

 ----